syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 {% endhighlight %}

-N> The ej.unobtrusive.min.js script should be referred next to the ej.web.all.min.js file reference since it is dependent on it.
+N> The ej.unobtrusive.min.js script should be referred next to the ej.web.all.min.js file reference, since it is dependent on it.

 By default, it is necessary to add Script Manager code in the _Layout.cshtml file present within the ~/Views/Shared folder of your application.